bingaaaa/BT5153-group-project/README.md

 ## Data
-Data Download Link & Description.docx: Raw data link + Data description + Pre-processed Training data link test_normal_new.csv: data of 200 normal users crawled from top search for test 1 test_depressed_new.csv: data of 200 depressed users crawled from depression supertopic for test 1 test_depressed_new2.csv: data of depressed users crawled for test 2
+Data Download Link & Description.docx: Raw data link + Data description + Pre-processed Training data link

+test_normal_new.csv: data of 200 normal users crawled from top search for test 1

+test_depressed_new.csv: data of 200 depressed users crawled from depression supertopic for test 1

+test_depressed_new2.csv: data of 100 depressed users crawled from a tree hole in depression supertopic for test 2

 ## Code
 Data Pre-Processing + Shallow ML + Test Result.ipynb includes data pre-processing, 7 shallow ML training and test results of XGBoost, AdaBoost, and Logistic Regression.